 Rhubarb Crisp

 This rhubarb crisp recipe features tart, jammy rhubarb topped with a buttery oat crumble.
-It's SO easy and delicious—the perfect spring dessert!
+It's easy and delicious—the perfect spring dessert!

 Rhubarb crisp